Cloudoki/Hackathon-mini-site/README.md

 ## The Project

+The Hackaton site uses a slightly modified public theme called Sydney.
+You can fuly customise the looks of your website with it!
+For more information check [Sydney's](http://athemes.com/theme/sydney/) website!

 ### Plugins

 Code Snippets - An easy, clean and simple way to add code snippets to your site.